 - Dr: Just have you unbutton your . . . here.
 Now I know that packings do fall out and everything but you really need to work on keeping that packing in, Martin, because the thing is if you leave it the chance of pus and fluid reaccumulating in that space will be high.
 Okay? - Pt: Ooh, just got so dizzy.
 Yeah, I feel dizzy right now.
 What could cause that? - Dr: You have a lot of things that could be causing your dizziness, Martin.
 Out-of-control diabetes, your lack of fluid intake, and the pain that you're experiencing. - Pt: So they all ... - Dr: Uh-huh. - Pt: When I'm standing up I'm fine. - Dr: Positional changes will cause you to feel dizzy.
 You need to drink lots of fluids when you have an infection.
-I can't recommend that any much more than I'm telling you right now.
+I can't recommend that any more than I'm telling you right now.
 You need to drink lots and lots of fluids. - Pt: Water, like 8 glasses of water? - Dr: More than 8 glasses of water.
 I want you drinking at least 2 liters a day. - Pt: 2 liters.
 I want to be around.
 I don't want to go upstairs yet.

-In a startling and unanticipated development, the patient introduces a critically important agenda, the underlying issue that has been lurking behind the pain, blurriness, dizziness, and scariness of the hospitalization.
-This agenda is Fear of Dying.
+In a startling and unanticipated development, the patient introduces a critically important agenda, the issue that has been lurking behind his concerns about pain, blurred vision, and dizziness and his desire for Dr. B to empathize with his fear during hospitalization.
+This agenda is Martin's desire for Dr. B to address his fear of dying.
 Almost in spite of himself, the patient offers the physician a remarkable opening to talk about the meaning of the illness for this patient.
 However, Dr. B's frustration with Martin initially makes her respond with a slightly sarcastic edge.
-She then attempts to link this patient agenda to her own agenda of Lack of Commitment.
+She then attempts to link this patient agenda to her own agenda to improve Martin's lack of commitment.